Jing-Gu/jing-gu.github.io/src/data/whoami.md

 - Work on front-end architecture and REST API communication with the Back-end (Python, Django)
 - Create reusable component-based UI elements

+### What I have done or contributed:
+- Developed an Angular UI library (lead)
+- Developed an Angular web app that manages audits for auditors and inspectors (lead)
+- Developed an Angular web app that promotes cognitive health to reduce the Alzheimer risk (team)
+- Developed an Ionic hybrid mobile app that provides a variety of games for school and childcare workers (team)

 ### My daily tech stack includes:
 - Angular
 - TypeScript